turkishdelightmu/obs-github/content/Full Stack Developer/Basic HTML/Working with Links/What Is the Difference Between Absolute and Relative Paths?.md

-# What Is the Difference Between Absolute and Relative Paths?

 A path is a string that specifies the location of a file or directory within a file system.
 In web development, paths are used to link to resources such as images, stylesheets, scripts, and other web pages.
 There are two main types of paths: **absolute** and **relative**.
 Understanding their differences is essential for specifying file locations effectively.
 Let’s explore each type so you can decide when to use them.

 ### **Absolute Path**